 But the guys at SHARP devised a cunning scheme to uniformily test the impact-resistance, the shock absorption levels (i.e. the amount of shock passed to the head and brain) and the frictional and rotational properties of different crash helmets to allow us to make an informed choice.

 The idea was to supplement the European ECE test with safety testing based on recommendations made by – undoubtedly the most influential and comprehensive look at the role played motorcycle crash helmets on injury and fatalities – the COST 327 Study.
-This study, carried out across 9 Eu countries and 14 Eu organisations, analysed, then recreated in the lab, real accidents from a range of motorcycle accidents admitted to three hospitals (including Glasgow General).
-They analysed brain and head injuries, road accident data and helmet damage.
+This study, carried out across 9 Eu countries and 14 Eu organizations, analyzed, then recreated in the lab, real accidents from a range of motorcycle accidents admitted to three hospitals (including Glasgow General).
+They analyzed brain and head injuries, road accident data and helmet damage.
 This was then used to create a series of tests used by SHARP to assess the effectiveness of motorbike crash helmets.

 So what do they do?